 Those well-known people and merchants include Home Depot, Brad Paisley, Pharrell and Donors Choose.
 There are lots of sources that are familiar with the company’s plans say that it expects the item on proffer will range from sneakers to smart-phones to new albums.
 It is not only about what is obtainable on sale for Twitter, but the way the offers work.

-“Anything with a perishable component, temporal nature, or limited supply, is going to thrive on Twitter”.
+Hubbard also said “Anything with a perishable component, temporal nature, or limited supply, is going to thrive on Twitter”.
 He also added “Given the speed at which word can spread across our network, it feels like an opportunity to create a new kind of sales.”

 Can a merchant like Home Depot really work on Twitter?
 Rick Heiztmann, a popular tech investor who has backed social networks like Pinterest, said “People are not going to be buying lawn mowers, because that’s not the mindset on Twitter.”